usnistgov/pyPRISM/README.md

 Quick Install
 =============
-The commands below shoul install pyPRISM with all basic dependences via conda or pip.
-These commands should be platform agnostic and work for Unix, OSX, and Windows *if* you have Anaconda or pip correctly installed.
+The commands below should install pyPRISM with all basic dependences via conda or pip.
+These commands should be platform agnostic and work for Unix, OSX, and Windows *if* you have Anaconda or pip installed.
 For full installation instructions please see the documentation.

 ``` bash
 $ conda install -c conda-forge pyPRISM